TIGE-FAMA-N-ULRICH/Refonte-/README.md

 3. Begin development and share progress regularly.

 ---
+---

+# **Task Distribution**
+---

+To ensure smooth collaboration and progress on the project, tasks have been distributed among team members based on skills and interest.
+Below is the detailed breakdown of responsibilities:

+### **1. Authentication and Key Management** 🔑
+- **Responsible Member**: [Team Member 1]
+- **Tasks**:
+  - Develop the user registration and login system.
+  - Integrate Multi-Factor Authentication (MFA) for secure login.
+  - Design and implement the local private/public key generation process.
+  - Ensure secure transmission of public keys to the server.
+  - Document the authentication workflow.

+### **2. Chatroom Backend and Real-Time Communication** 💬
+- **Responsible Member**: [Team Member 2]
+- **Tasks**:
+  - Build the socket-based communication system for real-time messaging.
+  - Secure socket communication with SSL/TLS protocols.
+  - Implement message encryption and decryption logic.
+  - Design and test server-side storage for encrypted messages.
+  - Debug and optimize the backend performance.

+### **3. Frontend Design and User Interface** 🎨
+- **Responsible Member**: [Team Member 3]
+- **Tasks**:
+  - Design a simple and intuitive user interface for the chatroom.
+  - Create forms for registration and login with validation.
+  - Integrate frontend with the backend (API endpoints, real-time messaging).
+  - Test the interface on different devices and browsers.
+  - Add visual elements to enhance user experience (icons, buttons, etc.).

+### **4. Security Audits and Testing** 🛡️
+- **Shared Responsibility**: [Team Member 1, Team Member 2, Team Member 3]
+- **Tasks**:
+  - Perform unit testing on key features (authentication, messaging, encryption).
+  - Simulate attacks to test the security of private keys and encrypted messages.
+  - Validate SSL/TLS implementation to prevent vulnerabilities.
+  - Review and improve overall project security.

+### **5. Documentation and Project Management** 📋
+- **Shared Responsibility**: [Team Member 1, Team Member 2, Team Member 3]
+- **Tasks**:
+  - Document each feature and functionality for GitHub.
+  - Prepare clear setup and usage instructions.
+  - Monitor task completion and update milestones.
+  - Share progress updates with the group regularly.

+---

+### **Next Steps** 🚀
+1. Begin by setting up the development environment and initializing the repository.
+2. Follow the task distribution above and start with high-priority features:
+   - Authentication system.
+   - Socket-based messaging backend.
+3. Regularly share updates during team meetings or through your group chat.
+4. Test and review completed tasks to ensure quality before moving to the next phase.

+Let's make this project a success! 💪✨

+---

 This `README.md` will help your teammates understand the project scope and guide the initial development phases.
 Si tu as besoin d’ajuster certains points ou d’ajouter des détails, fais-le-moi savoir !